 What is Happiness?

 A few years ago on a trip to India we asked Swami Niranjan if happiness is ultimately possible in an intense and active city life.
 "What do you mean by happiness?" he asked us.
 "Many people, in their attempt to find happiness, get confused and chase after pleasure.
-Pleasure is almost the opposite of joy," he replied.
+Pleasure is almost the opposite of happiness," he replied.

 This set us up for a very interesting exercise in a continuing distinction between the two...
 As Dr Lustig says: